 Objectives and Scope

 This document shall describe the detailed design for PingFederate acting as an OpenID Provider (OP) as part of the Capgemini Platform to achieve compliance with the Open Banking Security Profile and related standards.
+In addition it will address the compliance to the Open Banking Security Profile and the Financial API (FAPI) conformance standards on which it is based.
 It describes in a complete and consistent way how the physical (deployable) components interact to realise the requirements including a complete description of the physical elements that will be deployed into the live environment for the component.

 The design is comprised of six viewpoints as indicated in table below